CraigKelly/dmk/README.md

 * The outputs generated
 * (*Optionally*) a list of intermediate files that `clean` process can delete (see below for cleaning)
+* (*Optionally*) a flag indicated if the step must only run if required by an explicit command

 The file is generally named `Pipeline` or `pipeline.yaml`.
 If you do not specify a pipeline file with the `-f` command line parameter, `dmk` looks for